0xN1/dino-nouns/README.md

 - Dynamic onchain name
 - CSS Animation
 - Basic Gamification
-- Uses local storage for data
 - Dynamic favicon and title
 - Utility commands like `/help`, `/reset`, `/map`
 - Commands have `30%` chance to fail
+- Teach your dino words!
 - more..

 ---